 Section 4.
 Address: (Revised 2/21/05) The address of the Association shall be that of the President of the Association.
 However, all correspondence should be sent to the Post Office Box of the Association listed on the Canterbury newsletter.

 Section 5.
-Fiscal Year: The Association’s fiscal year shall begin November 1 and end October 31.
+Fiscal Year: The Association’s fiscal year shall (Revised 10/5/2021) be a calendar year, starting January 1 and ending December 31.

 Membership and Dues

 Section 1.
 Qualifications: Each Homeowner living within the boundaries herein described is eligible for membership.

 Section 2.
 Membership: Each dues paying family becomes a member of the Association and continues membership by paying annual dues.
 Membership is not transferable.
 Membership ceases when residence ends.